annamariakou/annamariakou/README.md

 - 🎨 I care about the user experience from design to accesbility.
 - 🐧 I love to share fun facts.

-📲 Let's connect on [linkedin](https://www.linkedin.com/in/annamariakou/) if you'd like to get in touch or to hear my fun facts.
+📲 Let's connect on [linkedin](https://www.linkedin.com/in/annamariakou/) if you'd like to get in touch or to hear a fun fact.

 <!--